Malayali diaspora: Malayalam Language

 Efforts to promote and preserve the Malayalam language are made through cultural associations, schools, and media.
 These organizations often offer Malayalam language classes and organize cultural events to keep the language and traditions alive.

 Challenges Faced by the Diaspora

 Identity and Integration

 Balancing cultural identity with integration into the host society is a challenge faced by the Malayali diaspora.
 While maintaining their cultural heritage, they also strive to integrate and contribute to the host country's society.

 Legal and Labor Issues

-Issues related to legal status, labor rights, and working conditions are significant, particularly in the Gulf countries.
+Issues related to legal status, labor rights, and working conditions are significant, particularly for those residing in nations of the GCC.
 Many Malayalis face challenges related to visa regulations, labor contracts, and working conditions.

 Social Support Systems

 Community organizations play a vital role in providing social support and addressing issues like mental health and family separation.
 These organizations offer various services to help Malayalis cope with the challenges of living abroad.